aantron/dream/README.md

 <br>
 <br>

+*Note: the project is currently in a pre-alpha state; currently writing examples.*

 Dream is [**one flat module**][api-main] in **one package**, offering:

 - Easy **HTTPS** and **HTTP/2** support &mdash; Dream runs without a proxy.